Harry Champion: First World War and music hall decline

 The titles of many of Champion's songs, supplied mainly by professional writers, centred around various types of food, consumed, chiefly by the working class community of East London.
 Food became an essential part of his repertory, so much so that during the First World War, a plate of boiled beef and carrots was known as "an 'arry Champion".
 Champion also sang about cucumbers, pickled onions, piccalilli, saveloys, trotters, cold pork and baked sheep's heart, all basic elements in a Cockney's diet.

 With the outbreak of the First World War, traditional music hall entertainment declined in comparison with the new genre, variety.
 In 1915 Champion recorded "Grow some Taters", which was adopted by the British government's wartime publicity organisation to encourage the home growing of vegetables.
-However, by 1918 Champion, like many performers from the music hall era, found their careers on the decline and he was forced into retirement in 1920.
+Thomas Burke described Champion in his 1918 book Nights in London as the "one man still among us who renders... details of the Cockney's daily day in more perfect fashion than any of his peers."
+Burke also described his effect on the audience: "His gaiety is not the superficial gaiety of the funny man who makes you laugh but does nothing else to you.
+He does you good."
+However by 1918 Champion, like many performers from the music hall era, found their careers on the decline and he was forced into retirement in 1920.